-- 1. Proper Hop_Count - 2.
-Power optimization
+- 1. Proper Hop-Count

+- 2. Power optimization

-3. Reduced congestion
+- 3. Reduced congestion

-4. Less end-to-end delay
+- 4. Less end-to-end delay

-3. Routing Protocols used for Routing under Consideration
+3. Needed Routing Protocols

-3.1 Minimum Total Transmission Power Routing (MTPR)
+3.1 Minimum Total Transmission Power

+Routing (MTPR)

 Due to considerations such as radio power limitations, power consumption, and channel utilization, a mobile host may not be able to communicate directly with other hosts in a single-hop fashion.
 Ad hoc networks mostly operated on battery; so the power-efficiency becomes an important issue.
 To maximize the lifetime of ad hoc networks, the power consumption rate of each node must be minimized.
 MTPR protocol is the solution for less power consumption in multi-hop communication.
-We know that, transmission power is proportional to the transmission distance between two neighbouring nodes, therefore MTPR protocol always selects a route with minimum total transmission power but with more hops, although the Dijkstra's shortest path algorithm was attempted to be used in MTPR protocol [9].

-3.2 Ad hoc on-demand Distance Vector routing (AODV)
+3.2 Ad-hoc Reactive Distance Vector routing (AODV)